Complete Lipoma Removal Guide

 Can such a small incision really remove the lipoma completely?
 Will it recur?

 Yes, it can.
 Dr. Liu uses a special dissection technique to completely remove the lipoma along with its capsule through a small incision.
-As long as the capsule is completely removed, recurrence rate is extremely low (less than 1%).
-In our 15-year clinical follow-up, cases with complete capsule removal have shown no recurrence.
+As long as the capsule is completely removed, recurrence is uncommon in long-term follow-up.
+In our 15-year clinical follow-up, cases with complete capsule removal have rarely recurred (results vary by individual).

 For giant lipomas over 10cm, is local anesthesia really sufficient?